This does not include recordings of people in their workplace designed to illustrate or identify occupational hazards.

 Paragraphs 63-70 of Confidentiality: good practice in handling patient information, provide advice on disclosing information in the public interest.

-Further guidance on assessing capacity is set out in Consent: patients and doctors making decisions together.
+Further guidance on assessing capacity is set out in Decision making and consent.

 Welfare attorneys and court-appointed guardians (Scotland); holders of lasting powers of attorney and court-appointed deputies (England and Wales).